Mananpur, Jehanabad

-Mananpur is a village situated in Okari Block in Jehanabad District of Bihar State in India.
-It is located 6.5 km from Bandhuganj and at 4 km from Telhara.
-The Total population of this village is around 1500.
+Mananpur (Hindi:मननपुर) is a village, which comes under Okari block in Jehanabad District of Bihar State in India.
+It is located 5 km from Bandhuganj and at 3.5 km from Telhara tadpar.
+The village, situated about 9.3 km east of Kako, has a population of around 1637.

 History

 The people of Pariyanva village established a new village as people have maximum land that was far from their residence, so they founded the Village, Mananpur.

 Agriculture

 The mostly farmers are doing the agriculture of rice and wheat.
 Crop like maize and Grams also grown in this Village.

+After about 2014–2015, the people of the village stopped cultivating sugarcane, but earlier farmers used to cultivate it from almost all the houses here.
+Still only 8-10% are found doing the cultivation of sugarcane.